joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
 The goal here is to convert roman numerals to integers.
-It can be done by iterating through each numeral, adding its value to a variable if is greater than the next numeberal and subtracting from the varibale if it is smaller.
+It can be done by iterating through each numeral, adding its value to a variable if is greater than the next numeral and subtracting from the variable if it is smaller.

 #### Approach:
 - create a dictionary mapping each roman numeral to its value
-- loop through each numeral, if it isnt the last, and has a value smaller than the next numeral subtract it from the result variable
+- loop through each numeral, if it isn’t the last, and has a value smaller than the next numeral subtract it from the result variable
 - otherwise add its value to the variable

 #### Code: